mananghonia/localrepo/README.md

 # Splitwise-style Expense Manager

 This project aims to deliver a Splitwise-like experience with invitations, shared expense tracking, secure authentication, and payment integrations.
 The backend is built with Django REST Framework, MongoDB (via MongoEngine), JWT auth, and Google sign-in support.
-A React/Vite frontend lives in `frontend/` with ready-made login, signup, Google SSO, and a dashboard shell.
+A React/Vite frontend lives in `frontend/` with ready-made login, signup, Google SSO, dashboard widgets, and the latest balances UI refresh.

+## Current Capabilities

+- **Authentication & onboarding** – email OTP verification, username/email login, JWT rotation, and Google SSO all wired through DRF + MongoEngine auth classes.
+- **Groups, expenses, and payments** – dedicated Django apps (`groups/`, `expenses/`, `payments/`) feed the React dashboards with per-group ledgers and participation data.
+- **Friend ledger + settlements** – the Friends page now exposes a detailed breakdown modal that lets users settle an individual group or trigger the new "Settle everything" action to clear all open balances in one tap.
+Behind the scenes, the ledger service keeps both sides of every friendship in sync (no more stale balances reappearing after a settlement).
+- **Email notifications** – signup OTPs, settlement receipts, and new-expense alerts are sent via `splitwise676@gmail.com`, so anyone added to a bill immediately receives the amount they owe.
+- **Responsive UI polish** – gradient modal shell, compact close control, and accessibility-minded focus states to keep the experience sharp on both desktop and mobile.

 ## Getting Started